ksnip/ksnip/README.md

 All other bugs or feature requests can be reported on the [ksnip](https://github.com/ksnip/ksnip/issues) GitHub page under the "Issue" section.

 # Contribution
-Any contribution welcome, be it code, translations or other things.
-Currently, this is needed:
+Any contribution is welcome, be it code, translations or other things.
+Currently, we need:
-* Write code and fix bugs for linux, windows and macOS.
+* Developers for writing code and fixing bugs for linux, windows and macOS.
+We have **only one developer** and the feature requests and bugs are pilling up.
-* Write wiki entries and documentation for ksnip.
+* Testers for testing releases on different OS and Distros.
-* Package ksnip for different operating systems and distros.
+* Docu writers, there are a lot of features that the casual users don't know about.

 # Donation
 ksnip is a non-profitable copylefted libre software project, and still has some costs that need to be covered, like domain costs or hardware costs for cross-platform support.